 In the online marketplace, you might have thousands or even millions of competing websites.
-Even if you provide services locally– for example, you run a lawn-care company or a dental practice– you could have over a dozen competitors depending on the size of the market.
+Even if you provide services locally– for example, you run a landscaping company or a home services company— you could have over a dozen competitors depending on the size of the market.

 Most people don’t go past the first page of results.
 Among those that do, very few go beyond the third page.
 If you’re not showing up on, ideally, that first page or at least on one of those first three pages, your business is going to be at a disadvantage.